Miroslav Antic – Najbudalastija tuga medju tugama

 girls with hair as yellow as rye.

-Why would,
+Why else would,

 otherwise,